 This neighborhood, though less frequented by tourists, holds its charm.
 Known for its bohemian spirit, Oltrarno boasts some of Florence’s best eateries, ideal for dinner.

 With a wide range of vegan and vegetarian options, you can enjoy a sumptuous meal that captures the essence of Italy.
 Dining in Oltrarno is the perfect way to wrap up your Florence one day itinerary.

 Visiting Florence in one day might seem like a challenge, but with careful planning, it is possible to get a taste of its history, art, and culinary delights.

 Whether spending a day in Florence or extending your stay, this city will surely leave you longing for more.

-I would recommend spending 2 days in Florence if you can, because, after all, it is one of the best weekend breaks in Italy.
+I would recommend spending at least 2 days in Florence if you can, because, after all, it is one of the best weekend breaks in Italy.
+If you can spare 3 days in Florence even better.
 But if you only have a day to spare, I am sure you will have a fabulous day trip to Florence.